 Our action plan is intended to set the framework to guide future actions for improving the quality of life for Canadians with food allergy and reducing the impact of this medical condition.
 Specifically, it focuses on greater support in the areas of prevention, management, treatment, and broad-based community support of food allergy.

 We continued to amplify the food allergy conversation with government through the National Food Allergy Action Plan in 2020.
 We connected with over 40 Members of Parliament from across the country and met with key staff in the Finance Committee and within the Ministry of Health.
-We also submitted a 2021 federal budget request.
+As a result of reaching out to our community to #MakeFoodAllergyCount during the federal election in September 2021, more than 500 people sent their federal candidates a letter, reaching 189 ridings nationally.
+This helped to create space for food allergy, opening the door for us to continue engaging with government, and seeking support of the Plan.
+Additionally, we also submitted 2021 and 2022 federal budget requests.
 Ultimately, our goal is to have a fully funded plan that, once executed, will reduce the impact of food allergy, and improve the quality of life for Canadians affected by food allergy.

 The COVID-19 pandemic experience has also reinforced specific recommendations in the National Food Allergy Action Plan that we will continue to advocate on: national education on anaphylaxis; national education and support on the prevention of food allergy; access to accurate ingredient information – in food and non-food items, and across all the different ways you can purchase food.